April 13, 2023

 We’ll answer some of the most common questions about Paternity Benefit:

-You can take paid leave from work to attend the two final antenatal classes before the birth of your child.
+Your employees can take paid leave from work to attend the two final antenatal classes before the birth of their child.

-To be entitled to the leave, you must notify your employer in writing at least two weeks before the antenatal classes begin.
+To be entitled to the leave, they must notify you in writing at least two weeks before the antenatal classes begin.
 The notification should outline the dates and times of the classes.

 Paternity Benefit is a supportive aid for many fathers on paternity leave in Ireland.